The City of Universal Welfare: Composition

 Svetlana Katkova evaluates the composition of the painting differently.
 She states that, horizontally, the city depicted in the painting is divided into three parts.
 The first tier is recessed, the second rises above it as if over a cliff, and the third is hidden behind a stone wall.
 All the tiers are connected by "a broad staircase of three flights".
 The artist, in her opinion, also divided the picture vertically.
 On the right, he placed the manor house with columns and a terrace.
 The characters in this part of the painting are dressed in urban costumes.
 On the left, rural buildings predominate, and the characters are dressed in rustic attire.
 According to Katkova, the traditions of the pre-Petrine era prevail here (shirts, puttees, kaftans, sarafans —all of them made of homespun cloth— and long beards).
 At the border of these two worlds, there is a flower in a pot and a young man in a blue suit (which the researcher interprets as resembling the uniform of an NKVD officer of the post-war period) with a white collar and a hat, as well as a "black arch".
 In the composition, Katkova observed a clear opposition between these two worlds: log huts and stone houses, village gatherings ("conversations") and theatrical performances in the city.
 The contrast is further emphasised by the darkened foreground, where a disconnected family of villagers appears, and the illuminated background, showcasing a harmonious family of strolling city dwellers.

 Katkova noted that there is no main character in the painting, here, "as in the flow of life, there are simultaneously different groups of people, connected or opposed to each other".
 The painting is filled with figures and buildings, which is why the sky is almost invisible.
 According to her, the main figures in the painting are the temples.
 This follows from an analysis of the composition of the painting.
 The temples are located at the intersection of two diagonals of the canvas.
 During the World War II, according to the memories of his compatriots, the artist prayed in secret and even held services with widows in the forest.
-In his earlier paintings, there are images of churches, but the temples on them with crosses and bell towers, unlike the The City of Universal Welfare.
+In his earlier paintings, there are images of churches, but the temples on them with crosses and bell towers, unlike The City of Universal Welfare.
 The building with the columns is the most luminous in the painting, its attic "the only rigid, extended horizontal line that cuts through the jumble of rather impersonal industrial architecture and draws the eye to the centre".
 This building itself contains a series of disparate columns, on the fence of the terrace — a vegetal ornament in stucco.
 A rude interference in the Empire facade of the building seems to Katkova inserted in the wall ridiculous inverted window with a shutter, as if borrowed from a village hut.